1. Instruction Manual Updates/Corrections

 The battery included with the DC2000 camera can be charged inside the camera.
 In February 2017, SeaLife launched an external battery charger (item SL 7405), which may be purchased at your local authorized SeaLife dealer for $29.95.
 For more details, please visit sealife-cameras.com.

-Follow these steps to ensure smooth operation of the mode dial at greater depths:
+Follow these steps to ensure smooth operation of the mode dial at depths greater than 100ft (30m):

 1. Synchronize the mode dial of inner camera with the UW housing mode dial before sealing the housing.

 2. After sealing the camera inside the housing, rotate the mode dial in any direction and then return it to the desired mode setting.
 This will automatically seat the mode dial gears.
 If the gear teeth are not seated on land or at shallower depths, it may be difficult to rotate the dial at depth.

 Here are steps for establishing a wireless connection between the camera and link:

 A. Power on the camera.

 B. Launch the Link123 Plus app on your smart device.

 C. Select “Enable Camera’s Wifi” on your smart device to display a list of cameras within wireless range.
 The list will include one or more cameras starting with “abcam” and followed by 7 digits corresponding to the camera’s serial #.

 D. Select your camera from the list [the one that matches your camera’s serial #.]